© Korea Chair – Vrije Universiteit Brussel – 2018

 PAULA CANTERO DIEGUEZ

-Paula Cantero Dieguez joined the IES in March 2018 as a Projects & Events Assistant for the Korea Chair.
-Paula previously worked as a Political Affairs trainee at the European External Action Service, European Delegation to the Republic for Korea, where she drafted intelligence briefs on Korean domestic affairs, security affairs on the Korean peninsula, and EU-Korea relations.
+Paula Cantero Dieguez joined in March 2018 as the Project & Events Assistant for the KF-VUB Korea Chair.
+Paula previously worked as a Political Affairs trainee at the European External Action Service, European Delegation to the Republic for Korea, where she drafted intelligence briefs on Korean domestic affairs, security affairs on the Korean peninsula and EU-Korea relations.